ajz34/rest_workspace/README.rst

          Also, you can compile the DFTD3 library using the way in this repository.
 Here we show the cmake way.
          Aside from cmake (version 3.14 or newer), you also need a ninja build system (version 1.10 or newer).
          Get it from https://ninja-build.org/ or install it via your package manager.
-         NOTE:: if there is no cmake with proper version installed in you OS, you can try the build systems of meson or fpm.
+         NOTE:: if no cmake with proper version installed in your OS, try other build systems, e.g. meson or fpm.
          More details can be found on https://github.com/dftd3/simple-dftd3 -> cd simple-dftd3
      -> cmake -B build -G Ninja -DBUILD_SHARED_LIBS=1